iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 ## Conclusion

-Mocha, Chai, and Sinon together definitely have some advantages over Jasmine 1.3.
-With the release of Jasmine 2.x though, both are very comparable and are great choices.
-Whether you choose Jasmine or Mocha, Sinon can be a great addition to your test harness, especially for the fake server.
+The Jasmine framework has everything built into it including assertions and mocking utilities (spies).
+Mocha is just a test runner but does not include assertions and mocking utilities.
+There are several choices for assertions when using Mocha, and Chai seems to be very popular choice.
+For mocking, you will need to load in Sinon.js.
+Sinon can also be a great addition to your test harness if you are using Jasmine for its fake server implementation.

 ## Related Posts